SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Title the step as 'Prepare SQL Statement'.
 Click on the 'Create' button on the step.
 <br>![](../ex3/images/image83.png)

-2. Copy the following groovy script and paste it into the script editor.
+2. Copy the following Groovy script and paste it into the script editor.
     ```groovy
     import com.sap.gateway.ip.core.customdev.util.Message;
     import groovy.json.JsonSlurper;